Why should I choose a CORC member?

 Why do you not have customer reviews for your members?

-Customer reviews can be biased.
-Anyone could leave reviews whether they are legitimate or not.
-A negative review can really harm a company so we like to ensure that rather than leaving a bad review, the customers call us and we try and deal with it for them.
-This way, we know that it is a factual complaint/review.
-We keep all complaints on our system and do have a right to let consumers know of any complaints before they use a company if they ask.
-We have a complaints form on our site that can be filled out and we will then investigate with the customer but we also have a anonymous customer satsifaction form that customers are also able to fill out if they do not want to take things further.
-This comes straight to the CORC.
+We keep all complaints on our system and do have a right to let consumers know of any complaints before they use a company if asked.
+We have a complaints form on our website that can be filled in and we will then investigate with the customer.
+We also have a anonymous customer satisfaction form that customers are able to fill out if they do not want to take things further.
+This comes straight to The Confederation of Roofing Contractors (CORC).

 I am not a roofer, how do I know my roof has been completed properly?

 The only way to be sure is to use a RICS registered surveyor (fees applicable).
-RICS (Royal Institute of Chartered Surveyors) are an impartial company who will provide their own independant report on your roof to confirm everything has been done correctly. https://www.ricsfirms.com/
+RICS (Royal Institute of Chartered Surveyors) are an impartial company who will provide their own independent report on your roof to confirm everything has been done correctly. https://www.ricsfirms.com/

 I cant find my contractor on your website?